-6. Information Sharing & Confidentiality
+7. Information Sharing & Confidentiality

-- 6.1 We recognise that all matters relating to child protection are confidential. - 6.2 The Headteacher or DSL will disclose any information about a pupil to other members of staff on a need to know basis only. - 6.3 All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - 6.4 All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or well-being.
+- We recognise that all matters relating to Child Protection are confidential. - The Head or DSL will disclose any information about a pupil to other members of staff on a need to know basis only. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - All staff must be aware that they cannot promise a child to keep secrets that might compromise a child's safety or well-being.

-7. Communication with Parents
+8. Communication with Parents

-- 7.1 We recognise that good communication with parents is crucial in order to safeguard and promote the welfare of children effectively. - 7.2 We will always undertake appropriate discussion with parents prior to involvement of another agency unless to do so would place the child or an adult at further risk of harm or would impede a criminal investigation. - 7.3 We will ensure that parents have an understanding of the responsibilities placed on the school and staff to safeguard children and their duty to co-operate with other agencies in this respect.
+- We recognise that good communication with parents is crucial in order to safeguard and promote the welfare of children effectively. - We will always undertake appropriate discussion with parents prior to involvement of another agency unless to do so might place the child or an adult at further risk of harm or would impede a criminal investigation. - We will ensure that parents have an understanding of the responsibilities placed on the school and staff to safeguard children and their duty to co-operate with other agencies in this respect.

-8. Record Keeping
+9. Record Keeping

-- 8.1 Any member of staff receiving a disclosure of abuse from a child or young person, or noticing signs or symptoms of possible abuse, will make notes as soon as possible (within the hour, if possible) writing down exactly what was said, using the child's own words as far as possible.
+- Any member of staff receiving a disclosure of abuse from a child or noticing signs or symptoms of possible abuse, should make notes as soon as possible (within the hour, if possible) writing down exactly what was said, using the child's own words as far as possible.
 All notes should be timed, dated and signed, with name printed alongside the signature.
-Concerns will be recorded using the school's safeguarding children recording system. - 8.2 All records of a child protection nature will be passed to the DSL including case conference or core group minutes and written records of any concerns.
-Child protection records are kept securely and transferred in a safe and timely manner when a child moves school. - 8.3 The DSL will maintain and regularly audit the school's child protection records and ensure that each stand-alone file includes a chronology of significant events.
+The form for logging a concern about a child's safety or welfare (Appendix 1) should be completed. - All records of a child protection nature should be passed to the relevant DSL including case conference minutes and written records of any concerns. - Child protection records are kept securely and transferred in a safe and timely manner when a child moves school. - The DSL will maintain and regularly audit the school's child protection records and ensure that each stand-alone file includes a chronology of significant events.

-9. Supporting Children
+10. Supporting Children